DHCP: Detecting Hallucinations by Cross-modal Attention Pattern in Large Vision-Language Models

-Our objective is to detect hallucinations by leveraging cross-modal attention patterns through our proposed DHCP method, as illustrated in \cref{fig:fig1c}.
-Without DHCP, LVLMs are prone to hallucinations, such as providing incorrect answers in discriminative tasks \cref{fig:fig1a} or generating content that is incongruent with the input image in generative tasks \cref{fig:fig1b}.
-When DHCP is applied during LVLM inference, it monitors cross-modal attention with extreme light computational overhead to determine whether the model is in a hallucinatory or non-hallucinatory state, and then issues warnings for potentially hallucinatory outputs or blocks them entirely.
-DHCP is a lightweight and easy-to-deploy hallucination detection method that neither requires additional training of the LVLM nor incurs extra LVLM inference steps, while still delivering impressively strong performance in hallucination detection.
+Our objective is to specifically detect hallucinations in LVLMs through the proposed DHCP method, as demonstrated in \cref{fig:fig1c}.
+Without employing DHCP, LVLMs tend to exhibit hallucinatory behaviors, such as producing erroneous outputs in discriminative tasks (\cref{fig:fig1a}) or generating content with discrepancies from input images in generative tasks (\cref{fig:fig1b}).
+By integrating DHCP during LVLM inference, the method monitors cross-modal attention patterns in real-time to identify whether the model is entering a hallucinatory state.
+Through this analytical process, DHCP triggers warnings for potentially hallucinatory outputs or entirely blocks such generations when necessary.
+Given the increasing popularity of test-time scaling \cite{muennighoff2025s1}, DHCP can also be integrated with TTS methods, such as generating multiple answers through multiple sampling to identify and eliminate responses detected as hallucinations by DHCP.
+Notably, DHCP provides an efficient and practical solution for hallucination detection without requiring additional training of the LVLMs or introducing extra inference steps of LVLMs, while demonstrating impressive robustness in identifying hallucinations.
+Additionally, the structure of the DHCP detector is straightforward, comprising a two-layer MLP that incorporates cross-modal attention of the LVLM generation process as input, resulting in an exceptionally low computational overhead during inference of hallucination detection.

-We found that the majority of DHCP false alarms corresponded to instances where the model exhibited uncertainty regarding the answer, occasionally bordering on random guessing.
-These cases warrant further investigation to enhance the trustworthiness of LVLM.
-This finding further suggests that the true effectiveness of DHCP may be greater than what is reflected by conventional evaluation metrics, as these metrics may not fully capture instances where the model's uncertainty is misinterpreted as a false alarm.
-Additionally, we investigate the application of DHCP for categorizing various sources of hallucinations, aiming to better understand the underlying factors contributing to different types of hallucinations in LVLMs.
+We evaluated DHCP on several popular LVLMs, including InstructBLIP, Qwen2.5-VL, InterlVL-2.5 and LLaVA-v1.5.
+Our experiments demonstrate that DHCP exhibits robust performance in detecting hallucinations across both discriminative and generative tasks.
+Additionally, our analysis reveals that most false alarms generated by DHCP occur in cases where the model exhibits uncertainty in its responses, often nearing randomness.
+These instances warrant attention and necessitate further investigation to enhance the reliability and trustworthiness of LVLMs' outputs.
+Our findings also suggest that traditional evaluation metrics may underestimate DHCP's true effectiveness.
+This is because conventional metrics often overlook scenarios in which model uncertainty is misclassified as false positives.
+Furthermore, we explored DHCP's potential for categorizing the origins of hallucinations within LVLMs, aiming to uncover insights into the underlying causes of different types of hallucinatory outputs.

-Our primary focus was on the discriminative task, where we conducted extensive experiments across multiple datasets and LVLMs to rigorously validate the effectiveness of DHCP.
-Additionally, we have conducted preliminary investigations into generative tasks and hallucination mitigation tasks.
-The promising results from these initial explorations suggest that our approach holds potential for success in these areas as well.